celantur/celantur-challenge-6/README.md

 ### Pre-interview preparations

+1. Think about how you can implement the Celantur Infrastructure in AWS.<br />
+   How do you handle high throughput of files, ensure reliability, security and scalability?
+   What can you concretely do to save costs?
+2. Fill out the [Self-evaluation matrix](./Self-Evaluation.md).
-1. Reflect on your last major software project.
+3. Reflect on your last major software project.<br />
-  What were the customer requirements?
+   What were the customer requirements?<br />
    What were the (technical and non-technical) challenges?
-2. Fill out the [Self-evaluation matrix](./Self-Evaluation.md).

 Deliverables